public-fta/pfta/MATHS.md

-For the top gate (or, more generally, any gate), we reduce its Boolean expression to a sum of products in which each product is minimal
+For the top gate (or, more generally, any gate), we reduce its Boolean expression to a sum of products where each product is minimal
-(i.e. every factor in the product is necessary to cause the failure of the gate).
+(i.e. every factor in the product is necessary for it to cause the failure of the gate).

-These minimal product terms are precisely the sought-after minimal cut sets of fault tree analysis (called mode failures by Vesely).
+These minimal product terms are precisely the sought-after minimal cut sets of fault tree analysis.
 Having determined the minimal cut sets, it only remains to compute the failure characteristics (rate, intensity, and probability), firstly of each minimal cut set, and subsequently of their disjunction (sum).